Ready to explore Joffre Lakes Provincial Park? Here's everything you need to know before you go!

 Trail Experience and Terrain

-Upper Joffre Lake represents the crown jewel of the park.
-Nestled in a dramatic cirque surrounded by jagged peaks and active glaciers, this alpine lake offers some of the most spectacular mountain scenery accessible by day hike in all of Canada.
-The Matier Glacier dominates the head of the valley, its blue-white ice contrasting sharply with the dark rock faces and brilliant turquoise water below.
+Upper Joffre Lake is the destination that makes this hike worth every step.
+Sitting in a deep cirque surrounded by jagged peaks and active glaciers, it's one of the most spectacular spots reachable by day hike in British Columbia.
+The Matier Glacier dominates the head of the valley, its blue-white ice sitting in sharp contrast against dark rock faces and the brilliant turquoise water below.
+On a clear day, the reflection is almost disorienting in the best possible way.

 Planning Your Visit